RettBehrens/manet-deployment-suite/README.md

 ## What is a MANET?

-A Mobile Ad-Hoc Network (MANET) is a decentralized type of wireless network that doesn't rely on pre-existing infrastructure.
+A Mobile Ad-hoc Network (MANET) is a decentralized type of wireless network that doesn't rely on pre-existing infrastructure.
 Each node participates in routing by forwarding data to other nodes, and the determination of which nodes forward data is made dynamically based on network connectivity.

 Key characteristics:
 - Self-forming and self-healing